oherst/webpack-sass-css/README.md

 # webpack-sass-css
-Template - Compile Sass to CSS with webpack
+Template - Compile Sass to CSS (and minify) with webpack

+- Fork or clone repo
+- Write styles in app.scss
+- run npm start
+- locate `style.css` in `dist` directory